 In August 2021, Microsoft announced that it would release Windows 11 later in the year.
 The free upgrade to Microsoft Windows 11 will be available to all eligible Windows 10 PCs and new machines that come pre-loaded with the OS.
 According to Microsoft, the new OS brings a unique Windows experience and delivers what users love.
-The new builds Windows 11 insider preview builds are now available for IT administrators to begin testing deployment and compatibility before broader rollout.
+The new Windows 11 insider preview builds are now available for IT administrators to begin testing deployment and compatibility before a broader rollout.

 The news of the new upgrade was received with mixed feelings, with users not knowing what to expect from the new OS.
 Fortunately, the company released a preview through the Microsoft Windows 11 Insider Program to give users a sneak preview of what to expect.

 The Microsoft Windows 11 Insider Preview Program for Business comes with features that help you run Windows 11 Preview Builds within your company.
 It also allows you to preview the latest features and validate your apps and infrastructure.
 In addition, you can preview the productivity, security, as well as management features of the OS and give feedback on the changes or improvements you would like to see with the release.